Overview of the GED Test in Mississippi

 Home Study Resources

 Online GED prep materials and study books can offer a convenient way for individuals to study for the exam by providing lessons, practice tests and study tips.
 The price and content of the materials vary.
-Students can find more information about approved GED prep companies through ACE's website.
+The GED Testing Service offers a Marketplace with a variety of test preparation programs and aids (www.GEDTestingService.com).

-The Mississippi Library Commission has rolled out a new program aimed at increasing preparedness for the GED, readiness for college and employment prospects.
+The Mississippi Library Commission has a program, called the LearningExpress Library, aimed at increasing preparedness for the GED, readiness for college, and employment prospects.
 This statewide initiative offers students access to computer-based instructional programs for the GED test.
 The program asks individuals to participate first in an assessment to gauge their skill level.
 Students can expect drills and practice exams as part of the program.
 You can log into your account from any Mississippi library to access coursework.

-Mississippi houses over 30 approved testing centers.
-Test takers must be state residents who are 18 years or older (special requirements apply for those who are 16 or 17) and out of school for at least three months.
-Students may also be able to test if their regular high school class has graduated.
-Testing center hours vary by location.
-Students can find the centers nearest them by visiting ACE's testing center locator.
+Mississippi houses 25 approved testing centers.
+Test takers must be 18 years or older (special requirements apply for those who are 16 or 17) to sit for the exam.
+Students can find the centers nearest them by visiting the GED website's testing center locator (www.GED.com).